 Pointer Arithmetic

-Pointer arithmetic applies to pointers to arrays but not necessarily to pointers to objects.
+Pointer arithmetic is typically used with pointers to arrays rather than with pointers to individual objects.

 int arr[5];